BrightMoon-FFRC037/Dissertations/Biology/Molecular Biology/Enligtening Stories in the Cell.md

   * iron
 * **nuclear proteins** *through* nuclear pores
   * nuclear pores
-    * NPC nuclear pore comlex meshwork
+    * NPC nuclear pore complex meshwork
-    * nuclear bascket
+    * nuclear basket
   * intermediary
     * nuclear import receptor (bind to cargo)
     * recycle of import receptor by Ran-GTP and Ran-GDP
     * Ran-GTP (release cargo)
     * recycle of Ran-GTP by
-      * Ran-GAP (GTPase-acitvating protein)
+      * Ran-GAP (GTPase-activating protein)
-      * Ran-GEF (GTP excahnge factor)
+      * Ran-GEF (GTP exchange factor)
   * nuclear proteins
-    * nuclear locolization signal
+    * nuclear localization signal

 ## Logic
 > When the cell wants to transport C(cargo) through B(barrier) there must be a pair of opposite processes,
 > one of them load the cargo while the other one release the cargo.
 > That reflects a reversible binding process, which must be carried out at different conditions.
-> For example the pH differences and the existance of Ran-GAP and Ran-GTP.
+> For example the pH differences and the existence of Ran-GAP and Ran-GTP.
 > Meanwhile, how to maintain that difference is another problem including the proton pump and recycle of Ran-GTP...